How to Avoid IRMAA 2021

 You pay surcharges on Medicare depending on your MAGI from two years ago.
 Income thresholds are set late in the current year, so they use your tax return from 2 years ago to determine the penalty you pay.

 So, the current tax planning year 2021 will affect your 2023 Medicare costs.
 Yet, we don’t even know the threshold until 2023!
+What are your 2023 IRMAA brackets?
+We will find out next year!

 How Much Does IRMAA 2021 Cost?